tappthegreat/project2/README.md

 #17
 For loop
 For some reason, I could not get the for loop to work within my bash.
 There are no compilation errors, it just doesn't execute.
 When I added the new commands as notes with "#" it worked.
 I'll have to look more into why this isn't working, because the tutorial is either not telling me correctly, or it's an error on my part.

+		"Code Review (Rudy Carreon)"

+So, I forked your Project 2 back when it was due.
+I was looking at the forked items this week and saw that some of the code was missing.
+I am not sure if you ever went back to add that in, but #17 in your README.md file does say that you could not get the For loop to work.
+I did want to show you the code I have for the the while.sh and until.sh sections.
+I don't believe I was able to get the for loop to work in my program too.
+Here is the code I have for the while.sh if you decide to use it:

+while.sh

+#!/bin/bash

+counter = 2
+while [ $counter -lt 3]; do
+	let counter += 1
+	echo $counter
+done

+Here is the code for the until.sh

+#!/bin/bash

+counter = 4
+until [$counter -lt 3]; do
+	let counter -= 1
+	echo $counter
+done

+I hope this helps with your project.
+The other recommendation that I have is possibly having all the code in your master to be in the main with your README.md file.
+Maybe I misunderstood Project2, but I think you create a copy of all the code, create the README.md file separately, and then push it through with the original.
+After that, you'd be able to delete the copy and just be left with the main that holds everything.